jatinmayekar/Udacity_Mapping_SLAM/README.md

            * WM - fixed time limit T - when the time required to process the new data reaches T - oldest and less weighted nodes are tranferred from WM to LTM - WM size is nearly constant - WM hs nodes seen for a longer period of time
            * LTM is not use for loop closure detetion and and graph optimization
            * If a loop closure is detected, then neighbours in the LTM of an old node can be tranferred back to the WM - called as "Retrieval" - on what basis?

+       * RTAB Graph Optimization
+           * Loop closure detected - a new constraint is added to map graph - graph optimizer minimizes the errors in the map
+           * Three options:
+              * Tree-based network optimizer - TORO
+              * General Graph Optimization - G2O
+              * Georgia Tech Smoothing and Mapping - GTSAM
+           * All of these optimizations use node poses and link transformations as constraints.
+When a loop closure is detected, errors introduced by the odometry can be propagated to all links, correcting the map.
+Recall that Landmarks are used in the graph optimization process for other methods, whereas RTAB-Map doesn't use them.
+Only odometry constraints and loop closure constraints are optimized.

+      * RTAB Graph Output
+         * 2d Occupancy grid map, 3d occupancy grid map (3d octomap), or a 3D point cloud.
+         * Graph-SLAM complexity is linear, according to the number of nodes, which increases according to the size of the map.
+         * By providing constraints associated with how many nodes are processed for loop closure by memory management, the time complexity becomes constant in RTAB-Map.